-- "Civil nuclear energy training, human resource and infrastructure development;" - Cooperating on nuclear security and nonproliferation, "including physical protection, export control and border security;" - Developing the UAE's "civil nuclear energy use in a manner that supports global efforts to prevent nuclear proliferation, including, for example, the Global Nuclear Energy Partnership;" 14 - Applying "radioisotopes and radiation in industry, agriculture, medicine and the environment;" - Managing "radioactive waste and spent fuel;" and - Identifying "uranium mining and milling resources."
+- Developing "requirements for grid-appropriate power reactors and fuel service arrangements;" - Promoting the "establishment of a reliable source of nuclear fuel for future civil light water nuclear reactors;" - "Civil nuclear energy training, human resource and infrastructure development;" - Cooperating on nuclear security and nonproliferation, "including physical protection, export control and border security;" - Developing the UAE's "civil nuclear energy use in a manner that supports global efforts to prevent nuclear proliferation, including, for example, the Global Nuclear Energy Partnership;" 15 - Applying "radioisotopes and radiation in industry, agriculture, medicine and the environment;" - Managing "radioactive waste and spent fuel;" and - Identifying "uranium mining and milling resources."

-According to the agreement, cooperation could include:
+According to the agreement, cooperation could include

-- "Exchange of scientific and technical information and documentation;" - "Exchange and training of personnel;" - "Organization of symposia and seminars;" - "Provision of relevant technical assistance and services:" - Transfers of "material, equipment and components."
+- "Exchange of scientific and technical information and documentation;" - "Exchange and training of personnel;" - "Organization of symposia and seminars;" - "Provision of relevant technical assistance and services;" - Transfers of "material, equipment and components."